JKleine/JupyterBookUpdate/gettingstarted/supercomputer.md

 ```

 #### Batch Script
 The following is an example/template batch script for Expanse.
-The example uses singularity to run DeepHyperX.
+The example uses singularity to run DeepHSI.

 ```
 #!/bin/bash